AnyVisionltd/automation-infra/hwprovisioner/keepalive/README.md

-Here `autoreload` will rerun the command when it detects a change to the file-system. `KILL_PREVIOUS=1` will attempt to kill any previous running instances (required due to the app reserving a host on the port).
+Here `autoreload` will rerun the command when it detects a change to the file-system. `KILL_PREVIOUS=1` will attempt to kill any previous running instances (required due to the app reserving a port on the host).
 Finally `make run` will run the app on :8080.